abdallahjabr47/MUI-React-socialmedial-project/README.md

-# Living the social life
+# MUI Responsive Social Media

 _This is a MUI Responsive react real project which is similar to a social media website.._
 <br><br>